-In the same way that Jesus reached out to all people, our faith community is called to be open and inclusive.
+In the same way that Jesus reached out to and welcomed all people, our faith community is called to be open and inclusive.

 We continue to seek ways to be inclusive of all people of the Bow Valley, regardless of gender, sexual orientation, age, cultural background, education level, mobility challenges… ALL people!